loyfael/Calydia/README.md

 # 🤖 Calydia – Modular Discord Bot

-**Calydia** is a modern, modular, plugin-ready Discord bot written in TypeScript.
+**Calydia** is a open source modern, modular, plugin-ready Discord bot written in TypeScript.
 It’s designed to be clean, extensible, and easy to deploy in production on a VPS.

 > [!WARNING]